xrysamuel/CS2305-ArchLab/Transpose/report.md

 }
 ```

-In this naive implementation of matrix transpose, each thread is responsible for moving an element from `inputMat` to the corresponding position in `outputMat`.
-Specifically, in the kernel function, we first calculate the element indices `in_x` and `in_y` that the current thread is responsible for in the input matrix.
-Then, we copy this element to the output matrix.
-If all threads execute in parallel, the time complexity will be $O(1)$.
+In this naive GPU implementation of the matrix transpose, each thread is responsible for moving an element from `inputMat` to the corresponding position in `outputMat`.
+The kernel function calculates the indices `in_x` and `in_y` for the element that the current thread handles in the input matrix, and then copies this element to the output matrix.
+Assuming all threads execute in parallel, the time complexity can be $O(1)$.

-In theory, this approach can achieve optimal performance.
-However, when considering the characteristics of Global Memory, we find that threads within the same thread block read from consecutive positions in Global Memory, while writing to positions at intervals.
-We want the write positions in Global Memory to be relatively contiguous to enable more coalesced memory accesses.
-To achieve this, we can use Shared Memory for temporary data transfer.
+While the naive approach theoretically achieves optimal performance, it does not fully exploit the characteristics of Global Memory.
+In Global Memory, threads within the same block read from consecutive positions but write to positions at intervals.
+For optimal performance, we want the write operations to be relatively contiguous, facilitating more coalesced memory accesses.
+To achieve this, we can utilize Shared Memory for temporary data storage and transfer.

 ### 1.3 Optimization Using Shared Memory